Gauff, just 15, shocks 5-time champ Venus, 39, at Wimbledon

 "The sky's the limit," Williams said.
 "It really is."

-Gauff, who is black, long looked up to Williams and her younger sister, Serena, the first African American women since Althea Gibson in the 1950s to win a Grand Slam singles championship.
+Gauff, who is black, idolized Williams and her younger sister, Serena, the first African American women since Althea Gibson in the 1950s to win a Grand Slam singles championship.

 "I wouldn't be here if it wasn't for her," said Gauff, who joined the crowd in applauding for Venus as she walked off the court.
 "And I was just telling her that she's so inspiring.
 Like, I always wanted to tell her that.
 And even though I met her before, I guess now I have the guts to."